Last Update: 8/21/19

-First, your Personal Injury Protection (PIP) coverage kicks in to pay up to its maximum limits.
+First, your Personal Injury Protection (PIP) coverage kicks in to pay up to its maximum limits (PIP does not have to be paid back if you later sue and recover damages from the at-fault driver).
 Next, your health insurance will be protection for you right after the accident, which is especially important if you enter the emergency room without the ability to deal with paperwork because you’re unconscious or in pain.

 If you don’t have health insurance, then Medicare or Medicaid may also step in at this juncture, to pay for your emergency treatment and accident care.